MileHacker Logo

 Birding & Wildlife Safaris

-Cape May is a premier bird migration hotspot, especially in the fall, drawing birders from all over the world.
+Cape May is a premier bird migration hotspot, especially in the fall, drawing birders from around the world.

 Guided Bird Walks & Resources

-• Many local organizations offer guided bird walks for all skill levels.
+• Many local organizations offer guided bird walks for all abilities.

 • Visit the Hawk Watch Platform at Cape May Point State Park during raptor migration.